digitalrebar/doc/deployment/README.rst

 Deployment Guide
 ----------------

 This guide contains information on how to deploy and setup a Digital Rebar environment.
-Once setup, next steps can be found in the :ref:`user_guide`.
+Once the environment is setup, the next steps can be found in the :ref:`user_guide`.

 The deployment guide provides four parts: